pytorch/pytorch/docs/source/quantization.rst

 ``torch.quantization``
 ~~~~~~~~~~~~~~~~~~~~~~

-* Functions for quantization
+* Functions for quantization:

   * :func:`~torch.quantization.add_observer_` — Adds observer for the leaf
     modules (if quantization configuration is provided)
   * :func:`~torch.quantization.add_quant_dequant`— Wraps the leaf child module using :class:`~torch.quantization.QuantWrapper`
   * :func:`~torch.quantization.convert` — Converts float module with
     observers into its quantized counterpart.
 Must have quantization
     configuration
   * :func:`~torch.quantization.get_observer_dict` — Traverses the module
     children and collects all observers into a ``dict``
   * :func:`~torch.quantization.prepare` — Prepares a copy of a model for
     quantization
   * :func:`~torch.quantization.prepare_qat` — Prepares a copy of a model for
     quantization aware training
   * :func:`~torch.quantization.propagate_qconfig_` — Propagates quantization
     configurations through the module hierarchy and assign them to each leaf
     module
   * :func:`~torch.quantization.quantize` — Converts a float module to quantized version
   * :func:`~torch.quantization.quantize_dynamic` — Converts a float module to
     dynamically quantized version
   * :func:`~torch.quantization.quantize_qat` — Converts a float module to
     quantized version used in quantization aware training
   * :func:`~torch.quantization.swap_module` — Swaps the module with its
     quantized counterpart (if quantizable and if it has an observer)

 * :func:`~torch.quantization.default_eval_fn` — Default evaluation function
   used by the :func:`torch.quantization.quantize`